TritonDataCenter/smartos-docs/docs/how-to-create-an-hvm-zone.md

 [Bhyve](bhyve.md), collectively referred to as **HVM** (**H**ardware **V**irtual **M**achine) instances.
 There are differences with the implementation, and each has its advantages, but for the most part, operators manage them in almost exactly the same way.
+In most cases, Bhyve is preferred.

 ## Creating HVM VMs

-Before creating a new KVM VM, a zone template image must be imported.
+Before creating a new VM, an image must be imported.
-KVM templates are ZFS zvol snapshots with a (typically) freely-distributable operating system such as a Linux variant pre-installed.
+VM images are ZFS zvol snapshots with a (typically) freely-distributable operating system such as a Linux variant pre-installed.
 Images are available through the imgadm tool.
+In most cases VM images may be used with either Bhyve or KVM.

-You will then be able to create and install zones and virtual machines using `vmadm create`.
+You will then be able to create instances using `vmadm`.

-To list all available KVM images from Joyent:
+To list all available VM images:

     imgadm avail type=zvol

-Note that KVM images usually say something like "linux" or "bsd" in the "OS" column of this output and "zvol" as the "TYPE".
+VM images will report the OS as "linux" or "bsd" and the TYPE as "zvol".
+For most distributions there will be both HVM (zvol) and LX (lx-dataset) images available.

-"smartos" images (zone templates) and images with "LX" in their names (datasets for use with LX-branded zones) aren't appropriate for the process being described here.
-These images cannot be used to create KVM VM's.
+"SmartOS" (zone-dataset) and LX (lx-dataset) images aren't appropriate for the process being described here.
+These images cannot be used to create HVM's.

 To list all local images installed in on your SmartOS host:

     imgadm list

-To import an image from Joyent, use the UUID of the image (from `imgadm avail`):
+To import an image, use the UUID of the image (from `imgadm avail`):

     imgadm import UUID

 The image is now downloaded and installed at zones/UUID.

-`vmadm create` is a tool for fast provisioning of zones and KVM VMs; it takes a json payload and clones an image into a working virtual machine.
+`vmadm` is a tool for fast provisioning all instance types.
+It takes a json payload and clones an image into a working virtual machine.

-To use `vmadm create` you must first start by creating your VM/zone definition file, for instance copying this in to /tmp/myvmspec (substituting the image\_uuid, network information, and machine dimensions that are appropriate):
+To use `vmadm create` you must first start by creating your VM/zone definition file, for instance copying this in to /tmp/myvmspec (substituting the `image_uuid`, network information, and machine dimensions that are appropriate):

-This example sets the brand to `kvm`, to create a KVM zone.
-To use Bhyve, set the brand to `bhyve`.
+This example sets the brand to `bhyve`, to create a Bhyve zone.
+To use KVM, set the brand to `kvm`.

+The first disk is always 10GB and comes from the image properties.
+Additional disks should be used if more space is needed.
+In this example, a 25GB disk is included.
+The second disk will usually be mounted at `/data`.

     {
-      "brand": "kvm",
+      "brand": "bhyve",
       "resolvers": [
-        "208.67.222.222",
+        "8.8.8.8",
         "8.8.4.4"
       ],
       "ram": "512",